den-materials/ng-firebase/readme.md

 </details>

 Setting up the config object can be a little difficult.
-You can look at [this documentation](https://firebase.google.com/docs/web/setup) to make it a little easier.
+However, you can get a completed version of the config object by clicking the `Add Firebase to your web app` button in the project screen on your Angular dashboard.

 Once we **finish Step 6**, we can use `$firebaseObject` or `$firebaseArray` in a controller to help us manage working with firebase objects or collections in Angular.